wp-plugins/wpfront-user-role-editor/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Easily allows you to manage user roles.
+You can create, edit, delete and manage capabilities, also copy existing roles.

 == Description ==
 This plugin allows you to easily manage user roles within your wordpress site.